Buses in Portsmouth: Park and ride

+List of current routes

+This a list of current bus services that operate in Portsmouth and the surrounding suburbs (except coaches and school services).

 Infrastructure

 The Hard Interchange is the main bus station in Portsmouth, with connections to national rail as well as ferries to Gosport and Ryde.
 Portsmouth City Council stated its intention to improve the site in August 2008.
 Work commenced in autumn 2015, with some revision to roads in the vicinity together with temporary bus stop provision on The Hard itself.
 The work was completed in June 2017.

 The city has several bus lanes, and two routes are the subject of quality bus partnership schemes between operators, the city council and Hampshire County Council.
 First Hampshire & Dorset's route 41, which used to run between Clanfield and Portsmouth and was marketed as Zip, was the subject of a quality bus partnership between First and three councils which utilises several features including bus priority measures.
-It has now been replaced by The Star service, running today as route 7.
+It has now been replaced by The Star service, running today as route 8.

 Dynamic real-time information

-In 2004 the city became one of the first in the world to introduce real-time information to all of its bus stops and buses.
+In 2004, the city became one of the first in the world to introduce real-time information to all of its bus stops and buses.
 The system was designed and developed by the city council and USA-based firm MeshNetworks.

-Bus operators in Portsmouth do not supply dynamic real-time bus times to Google maps and other providers.
-Only timetabled journeys are displayed on Google maps and they are not adjusted to take account of cancelled buses or delayed buses due to congestion, etc. This is very unusual and makes journey planning more difficult in the city; especially for visitors to the city who do not have the FirstBus and the Stagecoach Apps.